DevToys-app/Documentation/articles/extension-development/guidelines/UX/support-smart-detection.md

 - **DO** assume that clipboard data can be large, so try to bail out as soon as possible.
 - **DO** regularly check the `CancellationToken`.
 It cancels within 2 seconds.
 - **DO** check the size of a file before attempting to read it, and bail out if the file is large.
 Large files may cause the detector to allocate a lot of memory and slow down the file analysis.
 - **DO NOT** attempt to circumvent when Smart Detection is disabled through the app settings.
-Respect the user’s choice.
+Respect the user's choice.
 - **DO NOT** create cycling inheritance.
 - **DO NOT** create a data type detector that detects multiple data types that are vastly different from each other.
 Instead, create multiple data type detectors, one for each data type.